Maritime and Offshore Injury Attorneys

 Infographic showing common maritime work environment hazards including heavy seas, equipment risks, chemical exposure, confined spaces, and fire hazards.

-Common maritime work environment hazards faced by offshore workers.
+Common hazards in the maritime work environment faced by offshore workers.

 What to Do and Not Do Following an Injury at Sea